pretix/pretix-docs/docs/tutorial/testing.md

-# Testing and Going Live
+# Testing and going live

 In this final part of the tutorial, we will test our shop, make sure that everything works as intended, and finally take it live.
 Here is a brief overview of the steps we are going to take in this section: